theau-goncalves/HB-PE1-2021-PHP-OBJ/README.md

 ### Theory

 - Object on PHP
-- Simple explication of composer
+- Simple explanation  of composer
 - PHP DateTime
 - Create a php Class
 - Attributes